Nedinator/rbbt/README.md

 # 🐸 Rbbt
-*A simple URL shortener implemented in Go using Fiber and MongoDB and a frontend with HTMX.*
+*A simple URL shortener implemented in Go using Fiber and MongoDB and a frontend with HTML templates.*

 ## To-do list